IlluminusLimited/pgdice/README.md

 to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 # License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 # Disclaimer

-There are some features in this gem which allow you to drop database tables.
+There are some features in this gem which allow you to drop database tables, due to the dangerous nature of dropping database tables, please ensure you have a tested and working backup and restore strategy.

-If you choose to use this software without a __tested and working__ backup and restore strategy in place then you are a fool and will pay the price for your negligence.
 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
-By using this software you agree that the creator, maintainers and any affiliated parties CANNOT BE HELD LIABLE FOR DATA LOSS OR LOSSES OF ANY KIND.
+By using this software you agree that the creator, maintainers, and any affiliated parties CANNOT BE HELD LIABLE FOR DATA LOSS OR LOSSES OF ANY KIND.

 See the [LICENSE](LICENSE) for more information.